chini5ko/bash/README.md

 ```
 It print a bunch of details that we will discuss later, but check whether is a file we just have to check the first character of each line
 - the first line we have "-" which show that your file is a file
-- the first character "d" stand for directory in your second line
+- the first character "d" stands for directory in your second line